OluwaninsolaAO/puppet_lessons/README.md

 commonly used puppet resources and examples of how they are used:

+#### File Resource
-1. __File Resource__: The file resource is used to manage files on a system.
+The file resource is used to manage files on a system.
 It can be used to create, modify, or delete files.

 Example:
 ```